XDeFi-tech/docs-new/developers/extension-cosmos.md

 ### Suggest Chain _(Experimental Feature)_

-XDEFI follows the same `suggest-chain`, `suggest-chain-info` interface as [Keplr's suggest-chain method](https://docs.keplr.app/api/suggest-chain.html).
+Ctrl (fka XDEFI) follows the same `suggest-chain`, `suggest-chain-info` interface as [Keplr's suggest-chain method](https://docs.keplr.app/api/suggest-chain.html).
 This allows frontends to add their chain to the wallet, if the user should accept it.

 The dApps can achieve by either making a connection request with the chainID, and if the user doesn't already have it and it is supported by chain-registry, we will ask them to add it.